mmahmoodictbd/flight-aggregator/README.md

 **Note**

-Please do not fork/branch this project when creating your solution as it will be visible to other applicants.
+Please clone this project then create your own repository from it.
+Do not fork/branch this project when creating your solution as it will be visible to other applicants.